Sign in →

 IMAGe Syndrome:

-Variants in the CDKN1C gene have also been associated with IMAGe syndrome.
-The CDKN1C variants associated with IMAGe syndrome tend to be missense variants occurring in the PCNA-binding domain of the gene.
+Variants in the CDKN1C gene have also been associated with IMAGe syndrome, a multisystem genetic disorder that causes intrauterine growth restriction (IUGR), skeletal anomalies, adrenal insufficiency, and congenital anomalies of the genitourinary tract in males.
+The CDKN1C variants associated with IMAGe syndrome tend to be missense variants occurring in the PCNA-binding domain, on the maternal copy of the gene.
 Not every individual with a clinical diagnosis of IMAGe syndrome will have an identifiable CDKN1C variant.

 Russell-Silver Syndrome: